Fluctuation Bounds for the Restricted Solid-on-Solid Model of Surface Growth

-In one dimension, we can establish asymptotics for many of these quantities.
+In one dimension, asymptotics for these quantities may be established.
 Let $I_t$ be the length of the RSOS interface as an interval at time $t,$ and let $Y_n = I_{\tau_n}$ be the width of the interface after $n$ interface-accepted updates.
 It is not hard to see that the right and left edges of the interface grow at rate $1$, due to the RSOS condition and the well initial configuration.
-As a result, $I_t$ is a renewal process with $\Exponential$ rate $2$ interarrival times.
+As a result, $I_t$ is a renewal process with Exponential rate $2$ interarrival times.
 By the strong law of large numbers for renewal processes (see e.g. Thm.
 4.4.1 of \cite{durrett2019probability}) there is a positive constant $\gamma$ such that

-We also note the following asymptotic scalings.
-We have that
+Next, note the following asymptotic scalings.
+As in \cite{penrose2008growth}, Eq.
+(4.12), we have